dlvinn/HR-management-API/README.md

     php artisan migrate
     ```

-7. **Compile Assets**: If the project includes frontend assets (JavaScript, CSS), compile them using Laravel Mix or any other build tools configured for the project:
+7. **Start Development Server**: Finally, start the development server to run the Laravel application locally:

     ```bash
-    npm install && npm run dev
-    ```

-8. **Start Development Server**: Finally, start the development server to run the Laravel application locally:

-    ```bash
     php artisan serve
     ```

-9. **Access the Application**: Open a web browser and navigate to the URL provided by the `php artisan serve` command to access the application.
+8. **Access the Application**: Open a web browser and navigate to the URL provided by the `php artisan serve` command to access the application.

-10. **to run the migration and seeder**:
+9. **to run the migration and seeder**:
  ```bash
  php artisan migrate --seed
 ## Testing